Blinded by the Light is now showing in cinemas nationwide.

-Manzoor’s experiences are transferred to the fictional Javed (Viveik Kalra), a British Pakistani young man growing up in Luton during the turbulent social changes of 1987.
-Javed longs to further his ambitions to become a writer, spending his time working on poetry and song lyrics for his best friend, Matt (Dean-Charles Chaplin).
-However, Javed’s true ambitions remain stifled by his father Malik (Kulvinder Ghir) who controls the household, his Pakistani roots as the leader of the family clashing with a British society of generational change.
-Malik sees Javed’s future as a doctor or lawyer, but certainly not a writer or poet.
+Javed (Viveik Kalra) is a British Pakistani young man growing up in Luton during the turbulent social changes of 1987.
+Here Javed longs to further his ambitions of becoming a writer, working on poetry while writing song lyrics for his best friend, Matt (Dean-Charles Chaplin).
+However, no matter how hard he tries to build a portfolio of work, his journalistic ambitions remain stifled by his father Malik (Kulvinder Ghir).
+Malik is deeply proud of his Pakistani roots and his family’s new life in Britain, but he also clashes with his children as they embrace British culture.
+For Malik, Javed’s future lies in medicine or law, not writing.

-Defying his father wishes Javed signs up for sixth form college to study English Literature, while his father believes him to be studying law.
-The college introducing Javed to a wealth of new experiences and ideas, as he meets fellow outsider Roops (Aaron Phagura).
-A Springsteen fan who opens up Javed’s world to the writing and music of the ‘Boss’, unleashing his inner desire for change and confidence to enact it.
+Defying his father’s wishes, Javed signs up for sixth form college to study English Literature while telling his dad he is studying law.
+But as Javed settles into college life, he meets fellow outsider Roops (Aaron Phagura), a devoted Springsteen fan.
+Here Roops opens up Javed’s world to the power of the ‘Boss’, unleashing his creativity and the internal desire for change.